GabrielSB19/TechFellowQueryBuilder/USERGUIDE.md

 Several users can use this application at the same time

 These are all the features of Demografic Atlas, stay tuned for possible updates of the app.

-## Video Explainer

-Below you can see the explanation video about Docker.
-[Click Here](https://www.youtube.com/watch?v=SLt9raYGnig)